 Bitcoin’s value has gone from being worth $500 a coin this time last year to topping $3000, this is in less than 12 months.
 There is nothing else on this planet that can boast such returns for an investor, especially a casual investor because Bitcoin is so simple and available for anyone to get involved in.

-It can be a scary rollercoaster of a ride, but it is the only ride that offers such possibility - but it does call for a lot more sensibility in terms of investing what you can.
+It can be a scary rollercoaster of a ride, but it is the only ride that offers such possibility.
+But it does call for a lot more caution in terms of investing only what you can afford to lose.

 Furthermore, Bitcoin is the most adopted, easiest to get your hands on, and most functional.
 It has the most support, stability, and recognition.
 It is and should be, a digital investor’s first port of call.